Impact Deal Engine

 How to think about it

-How to use proof without overclaiming.
+How to select, bound, and sequence proof without overclaiming.

 01